pch/based_uuid/README.md

 ### Use outside ActiveRecord

 BasedUUID can be used outside ActiveRecord, too.
-You encode any UUID with it:
+You can encode any UUID with it:

 ```ruby
 BasedUUID.encode(uuid: "226d037c-3b35-40f3-a30b-0ebb78779d9b", prefix: :bpo)